 With new talent in place, the company expanded existing businesses and launched new ones in related categories.
-These new ventures were added to the existing Coast Property Management and Coast Equity Partners to round out a strong and diversified platform.
+These new ventures were added to the existing Coast Property Management and CEP Multifamily to round out a strong and diversified platform.

 - Coast Workplace Solutions (nationwide facility services)

 - CPM (tenant improvement and small works construction experts, Puget Sound)

 They have successfully exited some other businesses along the way, including a brokerage firm and two facility service companies specializing in landscaping and janitorial.